Migrating from Monolith to Modern SaaS: Untangling 40 Years of Legacy

 Indu Alagarsamy

-Principal Engineer @NYTimes with 15 years of Software Development Experience
+Principal Engineer @CircleCI, 25 Years of Software Development Experience

 Read more